Sabbasnia/labweek4/README.md

 - Deploys the infrastructure in AWS

 ### **Prerequisites**
-Ensure you have the following installed on your local machine:
+Ensure you have the following installed on your linux env:
 - [Terraform](https://developer.hashicorp.com/terraform/downloads)
 - AWS CLI (`awscli`)
 - SSH client (for connecting to the instance)